 The Onshape CAD tool is a marvel.
-The ability to create, edit, review, manage and share parametric 3D CAD models from inside a browser—and thus from anywhere with an Internet connection—is a true technological breakthrough for engineers and industrial designers.
+The ability to create, edit, review, manage and share parametric 3D CAD models from inside a browser—and thus from anywhere with an internet connection—is a true technological breakthrough for engineers and industrial designers.
 Add to that the continuous updates and flux of new features (no more service packs or software versions), the custom features and public models libraries, which you can easily reuse, and the user forum, and you have so much learning material that it feels like beginning with CAD all over again.
 The list of Onshape’s benefits goes on and on—but it is missing one essential thing.

 If you are reading this, chances are you already know and love Onshape, its advantages, benefits, and workflow.
 But if you also happen to come from a traditional desktop CAD tool, you might be missing an important feature: simulation.
-Whether you need to predict deformations, stress levels, heat performance or fluid flow, simulation has become an essential part of the design process.
+Whether you need to predict deformations, stress levels, heat performance, or fluid flow, simulation has become an essential part of the design process.
 Unfortunately, Onshape doesn’t include CFD or FEA simulation capabilities—so what can you do?

 Well, let me introduce you to SimScale.
-Built with many of the same core ideas and features of Onshape, SimScale is the future of computer-aided engineering (CAE) just like Onshape is the future of computer-aided design (CAD).
-Cloud-based with unlimited computing power?
+Built with many of the same core ideas and features as Onshape, SimScale is the future of computer-aided engineering (CAE) just like Onshape is the future of computer-aided design (CAD).
+Cloud-native with unlimited computing power?
 Check.
 Access from anywhere through the browser?
 Check.
 Public learning resources?
 Check.
 Reference projects ready to reuse and modify?
 Check.
 Access to experts through the forum?
 Check.
 And, just like Onshape, you can start with a free account and later upgrade to a professional plan for private or more demanding projects.

 You’ve got my attention, so how do I start?

 The first thing you need to do is to create a SimScale account and log in.
 You will be directed to your dashboard page, where you can access all your simulation projects: